lena-sapr/lena-sapr/README.md

-# My name is Lena, I am a Data Scientist
+# Hi!
+My name is Lena, I am a Data Scientist

 ## I'm working on:
  - Data Analysis